Cheating for Website Performance

 Have been turning into a bit of a performance nut lately.
 This is what I’ve found useful for speeding up websites.
 These are mostly frontend optimizations; I’m not going to delve into server performance here.

 - Consider a Static Website

-By far the most important thing to optimise is images.
+By far the most important thing to optimize is images.
 There are great free tools like graphicsmagick that let you automatically compress images without visible quality loss, rescale to different dimensions, crop, etc. They can be a part of your standard build chain, so there’s absolutely no excuse for not using them.
 See example (scroll down to image processing).

 Network latency is a huge deal.
 I can’t stress this enough.
 Depending on the connectivity between your servers and your users, latency could range from 50ms to as much as a second.

 If you serve assets as multiple independent files, the browser has to make separate network requests for each.
 Browsers only download a few assets at a time, stalling other requests, which means any additional, say, stylesheets delay the beginning of loading for other assets like images or fonts.
 Even when everything is cached and elicits a 304 “not modified” response, the browser still has to wait longer before rendering the entirety of the page.

 That’s bad.
 To avoid that, make sure to concatenate assets used on each page, like stylesheets, scripts, and icons (see below on that).

 The basic idea is dead simple and can be implemented in a few lines of code.

 Attach a document-level event listener to intercept clicks on